-Initialize a replication relationship with ONTAP
+Initialize an ONTAP SnapMirror replication relationship

 For all relationship types, initialization performs a baseline transfer: it makes a snapshot of the source volume, then transfers that copy and all the data blocks it references to the destination volume.
 Otherwise, the contents of the transfer depend on the policy.